jack-roseman/CloudCars/api/README.md

 - [x] Use Distance Matrix API to compute travel time from cars current address to partner
 - [x] Implement partners_get_closest in ./api/controllers/partners to return closest partner
-- [ ] Make it so that the search is limited to the serviceTypes
+- [ ] Make it so that the search is limited to the serviceTypes and partners availability
 - [ ] Return multiple options and make sure there are all available

 /partners/{id}